What is Girls Rock Camp?

 In addition to GRC Madison’s camp leaders, we also employ:

-- Instrument Instructors: teach bass, guitar, drums, keyboard and vocals (we also employ a violin, a Club DJ and a “Tech” instructor)
+- Instrument Instructors: teach bass, guitar, drums, keyboard and vocals (we also employ a violin and a Club DJ instructor)

 - Band Coaches: Assist campers with the songwriting process while in their band rehearsal.
 There are 2 band coaches for every band (bands are comprised of 5 campers)

-- Girl Power Coach: added this position last summer in response to behavioral/emotional needs of some of our campers.
-This is a position for a person with advanced skills in child psychology or development who can support campers in emotional crisis and outline and enforce behavioral policy as needed.
+- Girl Power Coach: This is a position for a person with advanced skills in child psychology or development who can support campers in emotional crisis and outline and enforce behavioral policy as needed.

 - Breakout Session Instructors: In addition to musical programming, we also provide opportunities for our campers to do artistic projects like t-shirt design, hip hop dance, self-esteem workshops etc by employing staff to teach “breakout sessions.”